Over all length 10mm. A nicely marked fly with a white face, red eyes and a black-banded abdomen.

 Status and distribution

 Thinly but widely distributed over the southern half of Britain.
-Scarce in Nottinghamshire and recorded twice at Netherfield Lagoons.
+Scarce in Nottinghamshire and recorded several times at Netherfield Lagoons.
 First recorded in Britain in 1998.

 Best time to see